All Products

 Realtime Compute for Apache Flink:Perform intelligent deployment diagnostics

-The intelligent deployment diagnostics feature provided by Flink Advisor is used to monitor the health status of a deployment, analyze and diagnose error logs, exceptions, and risks of a deployment, and provide optimization suggestions based on the diagnostic results.
-This feature helps ensure the stability and reliability of your business.
+The intelligent deployment diagnostics feature provided by Flink Advisor is used to monitor the health status of a deployment, analyze and diagnose exception logs, exceptions, and risks of a deployment, and provide optimization suggestions based on the diagnostic results.
+This feature ensures the stability and reliability of your business.
 This topic describes how to use the intelligent deployment diagnostics feature.

 Background information

-The intelligent deployment diagnostics feature provided by Flink Advisor is used to monitor the health status of a deployment and check the health score of a deployment that is in the RUNNING state in real time.
+The intelligent deployment diagnostics feature provided by Flink Advisor is used to monitor the health status of a deployment and check the health score of a running deployment in real time.
+The full health score is 100.
+This feature analyzes the deployment status in the last half hour and deducts the health score of a deployment based on the number of checked risks and the risk levels.
 This feature helps you manage and diagnose deployments from draft development to deployment O&M of Realtime Compute for Apache Flink.
-The intelligent deployment diagnostics feature allows the system to analyze all logs, events, metrics, and configurations of a fully managed Flink deployment during the lifecycle of the deployment in real time.
-You can use this feature to diagnose error logs of a draft, check the health score of a deployment that is in the RUNNING state, and detect the root cause of a deployment in an abnormal state based on the O&M experience of Alibaba Cloud technical experts on issues that frequently occur in the deployments of fully managed Flink.
-After the diagnostics is complete, fully managed Flink provides optimization suggestions based on the diagnostic results.
-This helps reduce the time that is required for data analysis and mean time to repair (MTTR) and ensures the stability and health status of your deployments.
+The intelligent deployment diagnostics feature allows the system to analyze all logs, events, metrics, and configurations of a Realtime Compute for Apache Flink deployment during the lifecycle of the deployment in real time.
+You can use this feature to diagnose exception logs of a draft, check the health score of a running deployment, and detect the root cause of an abnormal deployment based on the O&M experience of Alibaba Cloud technical experts on issues that frequently occur in the Realtime Compute for Apache Flink deployments.
+After the diagnostics is complete, Realtime Compute for Apache Flink provides optimization suggestions based on the diagnostic results.
+This reduces the time that is required for data analysis and mean time to repair (MTTR) and ensures the stability and health status of your deployments.
 The following figure shows the capabilities of the intelligent deployment diagnostics feature.

 image..png